TANDA TERMS & CONDITIONS

-By using, or subscribing to use, the software, you agree to the following terms of this agreement between you (client) and EPI Capital Pty Ltd ACN 158 472 943 (Tanda)
+By using, or subscribing to use, the Software, you agree to the following terms and conditions.

 EPI Capital Pty Ltd ACN 158 472 943 (Tanda)